rust-lang/rfcs/text/0000-msrv-resolver.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-## Encourage `package.rust-version` to be set more frequently
+## Improve the experience with lack of `rust-version`

 The user experience for this is based on the extent and quality of the data.
 Ensuring we have `package.rust-version` populated more often (while maintaining quality of that data) is an important problem but does not have to be solved to get value out of this RFC and can be handled separately.

-We could encourage people to set their MSRV by having `cargo new` default `package.rust-version` We don't want to default `package.rust-version` in `cargo new`.
-If people aren't committed to verifying it, it is likely to go stale and will claim an MSRV much older than what is used in practice.
+~~We could encourage people to set their MSRV by having `cargo new` default `package.rust-version`.~~ However, if people aren't committed to verifying it, it is likely to go stale and will claim an MSRV much older than what is used in practice.
 If we had the hard-error resolver mode and
 [clippy warning people when using API items stabilized after their MSRV](https://github.com/rust-lang/rust-clippy/issues/6324), this will at least annoy people into either being somewhat compatible or removing the field.

-When missing, `cargo publish` could inject `package.rust-version` using the version of rustc used during publish.
-This will err on the side of a higher MSRV than necessry and the only way to workaround it is to set `CARGO_BUILD_RUST_VERSION=false` which will then lose all other protections.
+~~When missing, `cargo publish` could inject `package.rust-version` using the version of rustc used during publish.~~ However, this will err on the side of a higher MSRV than necessry and the only way to workaround it is to set `CARGO_BUILD_RUST_VERSION=false` which will then lose all other protections.

-When missing, `cargo publish` could inject based on the rustup toolchain file.
-This will err on the side of a higher MSRV than necessary as well.
+~~When missing, `cargo publish` could inject based on the rustup toolchain file.~~ However, this will err on the side of a higher MSRV than necessary as well.

-When missing, `cargo publish` could inject `package.rust-version` inferred from `package.edition` and/or other `Cargo.toml` fields.
-This will err on the side of too low of an MSRV.
+~~When missing, `cargo publish` could inject `package.rust-version` inferred from `package.edition` and/or other `Cargo.toml` fields.~~ However, this will err on the side of too low of an MSRV.
 While this might help with in this situation, it would lock us in to inaccurate information which might limit what analysis we could do in the future.

-We could add new fields to the Index's package summary to track this information so it can inform our decisions without losing the intent of the publisher.
+Alternatively, `cargo publish` / the registry could add new fields to the Index to represent an inferred MSRV, the published version, etc so it can inform our decisions without losing the intent of the publisher.

+On the resolver side, we could
+- Assume the MSRV of the next published package with an MSRV set
+- Sort no-MSRV versions by minimal versions, the lower the version the more likely it is to be compatible
+  - This runs into quality issues with version requirements that are likely too low for what the package actually needs
+  - For dependencies that never set their MSRV, this effectively switches us from maximal versions to minimal versions.

 ## Integrate `cargo audit`